On the cone of weighted graphs generated by triangles: Concluding Remarks

+We have seen many properties of the cone $\tau_n$, and connected its halfspace description with the triangle decomposition problem for graphs.
+We have pointed out several places where additional work could lead to a better understanding of facets.
+As another next step, we feel it would be useful to attempt an approximation of $\tau_n$ for large $n$ by a cone with simpler structure.

-It should be mentioned that the cone $\tau_n$ even long ago attracted some interest in quantum physics for its connection with the `$N$-representability problem'; see for instance \cite{McRae}.
+The interested reader may wish to explore some related directions we have neglected to mention so far.
+First, the cone $\tau_n$ even long ago attracted some interest in quantum physics for its connection with the `$N$-representability problem'; see for instance \cite{McRae}.
+Next, it is worth mentioning the `cut cone' in $\R^{\binom{n}{2}}$, generated by all vertex cuts in the complete graph $K_n$.
+More information can be found in \cite{cut-cone-1,cut-cone-3}.
+In particular, the `uniform cut cone' studied by Neto \cite{Neto} is closely related to $\tau_n$.

 Finally, our cone $\tau_n$ is a special case of the family of cones introduced in \cite{DW}.
 This more general setting considers the cone generated by the inclusion matrix of $t$-subsets $\binom{[n]}{t}$ versus $k$-subsets $\binom{[n]}{k}$, where $t,k,n$ are positive integers satisfying $k \ge t$ and $n \ge k+t$.
 Alternatively, this is the cone of weighted $t$-uniform hypergraphs on $n$ vertices generated by $k$-vertex cliques $K_k^{(t)}$.
-This class of cones was not studied in much detail in \cite{DW}.
-However, some interesting supporting vectors connected with association schemes were shown to imply various inequalities for $t$-designs.
+It was shown in \cite{DW} that various inequalities for $t$-designs arise from certain supporting vectors described by orthogonal polynomials.